wyattades/markdown-to-email/README.md

 The main determinant for formatting is how you space your lines.
 Every new line matters, so be careful when you press enter.

 ### Headings and Paragraphs
-Every main heading is separated from the previous paragraph by 2 blank lines.
-Also, the very first line of the text will be a heading.
-Each paragraph below a heading is separated by 1 blank line.
-By default, all paragraphs are bullet-pointed.
+Every heading is separated from any previous text by 2 blank lines, the very first line being an exception because it is a heading by default.
+Each paragraph below a heading is preceeded by 1 blank line and is bullet-pointed by default.
 For example:
 ```
 Here is a heading that will be bold